• Skip to primary navigation

 Special Permit

-The town’s Zoning By-Law allows certain uses and structures if the special permit granting authority (Zoning Board of Appeals or Planning Board as specified in the Zoning By-Law) grants a special permit.
+A town’s zoning bylaw allows certain uses and structures if the special permit granting authority (the Zoning Board of Appeals or Planning Board, as specified in the zoning bylaw) grants a special permit.
 Special permits are granted if it is found that any adverse effects of the proposal would not outweigh the benefits to the town or neighborhood.
-The granting authority must hold a public hearing and frequently imposes conditions to address community concerns and ensure compliance with the Zoning By-Law.
+The granting authority must hold a public hearing and will frequently impose conditions to address community concerns and ensure compliance with the zoning bylaw.
 Special permits are sometimes challenged in court, which can tie them up in expensive litigation for prolonged periods of time.

 Variance